kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 title: Telemetry - Application Logs
 ---

-Application logs are the historical go-to signal for debugging an application and deriving the internal state of an application.
-They can be very useful if developers are emitting the logs wisely (using the right severity level and context) and are an essential element for observing an application.
-However, they are usually lacking contextual information like the calling, such as where they were called from.
+Application logs are the historical go-to signals for debugging an application and deriving the internal state of an application.
+They can be very useful if developers emit the logs wisely (using the right severity level and context) and are essential for observing an application.
+However, they usually lack contextual information, such as where they were called from.

-The Telemetry component provides the log collector [Fluent Bit](https://fluentbit.io/) for collection and shipment of application logs of any container running in the Kma runtime.
+The Telemetry component provides the [Fluent Bit](https://fluentbit.io/) log collector for the collection and shipment of application logs of any container running in the Kyma runtime.
 You can configure the log collector with external systems using runtime configuration with a dedicated Kubernetes API (CRD) named `LogPipeline`.
-Using the LogPipeline's HTTP output, you can natively integrate with vendors which support this output, or with any vendor using a [Fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa).
-The support for the aimed vendor-neutral OTLP protocol will be [added](https://github.com/kyma-project/kyma/issues/16307) soon.
-To overcome the missing flexibility of the current proprietary protocol, you can run the collector in an [unsupported mode](#unsupported-mode), leveraging the full vendor-specific output options of Fluent Bit.
-Additionally, you can always bring your own log collector if you need advanced configuration options.
+With the LogPipeline's HTTP output, you can natively integrate with vendors which support this output, or with any vendor using a [Fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa).
+The support for the aimed vendor-neutral OTLP protocol will be [added soon](https://github.com/kyma-project/kyma/issues/16307).
+To overcome the missing flexibility of the current proprietary protocol, you can run the collector in the [unsupported mode](#unsupported-mode), leveraging the full vendor-specific output options of Fluent Bit.
+You can also bring your own log collector if you need advanced configuration options.

 ## Prerequisites

-Your application must log to `stdout` or `stderr` which is the recommended way by Kubernetes to [emit logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
+Your application must log to `stdout` or `stderr`, which is the recommended way by Kubernetes to [emit logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
 That also will assure that the logs will be processable by Kubernetes primitives like `kubectl logs`.
 Any other way of instrumentation is not supported yet.
-In future, an OTLP-push based endpoint might be provided to send logs from the application to the collector/agent.
+In the future, an OTLP push-based endpoint might be provided to send logs from the application to the collector/agent.

 ## Architecture

-### Fluentbit
+### Fluent Bit

-The telemetry component provides [Fluent Bit](https://fluentbit.io/) as a log collector.
-Fluentbit collects all application logs of the cluster workload and ships them to a backend.
+The Telemetry component provides [Fluent Bit](https://fluentbit.io/) as a log collector.
+Fluent Bit collects all application logs of the cluster workload and ships them to a backend.

 ![Architecture](./assets/logging-arch.drawio.svg)

 1. Container logs are stored by the Kubernetes container runtime under the `var/log` directory and its subdirectories.
-2. Fluent Bit runs as a DaemonSet (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
+2. Fluent Bit runs as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
 3. Fluent Bit queries the [Kubernetes API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for additional Pod metadata, such as Pod annotations and labels.
 4. The Telemetry component configures Fluent Bit with your custom output configuration.
 5. If Kyma's [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) logging component is installed, the operator configures the shipment to the in-cluster Loki instance automatically.